Terradue/doc-tep-geohazards/source/tutorials/mpic-slide.rst

 .. image:: assets/tuto_results_mpicslide_TIO.png

 ..
-Note:: One can see that the estimation of the velocity from both approaches may slighlty differ.
-The choice of various parameters such as the matching range, the correlation threshold, the activated masks or the inversion weights may change significantly the results.
+Note:: The choice of various parameters such as the matching range, the correlation threshold, the activated masks or the inversion weights may change significantly the results.

 Disclaimer